 When you open the backlog items in ALM Octane, you and your team leader get a clear picture of the files that you changed for each backlog item you worked on.

-As a development team leader, view the team members' commits and how they relate to the items in the team backlog.
+As a dev team leader, view the team members' commits and how they relate to the items in the team backlog.

 As a developer or DevOps engineer, match build failures to specific changed files and specific backlog items.

 As a tester, after verifying that a pipeline run was successful and automated tests passed, determine the areas that contain significant changes and require manual testing.

 As a developer, identify sensitive areas in your code, which are risky to change.
 You may want to simplify and refactor the code and increase testing around the functionality it covers.
 This should reduce the risk of future changes causing quality issues.
 For details, see Identify hotspots in your code.

 As a developer or Dev tester, identify commits that seem to be related to failing automated tests.
 You can also see which commits are riskier than others because they affect hotspot files.

 As a project manager or PMO, identify features with risky commits and consider increasing testing on these features, or postponing their release.

-Make sure the workspace admin or DevOps admin has created a pipeline on a CI server that works with an SCM system.
+- Make sure a pipeline was created on a CI server that works with an SCM system.
 For details, see Create and configure pipelines.

 When committing a change to your SCM system, the commit message should include one of the Commit message patterns defined on the DevOps > Commit Patterns settings page.
-A workspace admin can modify the default commit message patterns using Java regular expressions.
+You can modify the default commit message patterns using Java regular expressions.
 For details, see Customize commit message patterns.